Doe B Dies – Today in Hip-Hop

 Sadly, Doe's rising stardom was snuffed out when he was killed on Dec.
 28, 2013.
 The MC was shot at the Centennial Hill Bar and Grill in his hometown of Montgomery.
 Doe B was one of the fatal victims of a violent club shooting that left another two people dead and six others injured.

-Earlier this year, the cover art for Doe B's posthumous, debut album, No Life After Death was revealed by the rapper's manager causing much controversy.
+Back in the Spring of 2017, the cover art for Doe B's posthumous, debut album, No Life After Death was revealed by the rapper's manager, causing much controversy.
 The LP has yet to be released.

 R.I.P.
 Doe B.